Perricheno/NimbleQuerySnapshot/README.md

 ## 🙏 Acknowledgements

-*   The Python community for excellent libraries.
+*   The Python community for their invaluable libraries.
-*   Google for providing access to Gemini models.
+*   Google for providing access to the Gemini AI models.